Pontiac Mills: 1922 strike and riots

 Shortly thereafter, the mill became involved in one of the largest worker strikes of the era, after wages were cut by 20% and a 54-hour work week mandated.
 The strike resulted in 150 people being evicted from their mill-owned homes, as well as riots and attacks on the mill, following which the National Guard was called in by Rhode Island governor Emery J. San Souci and machine guns mounted to the roofs of Pontiac Mill and nearby Natick Mill.

 Decline and reopening

-The textile industry in New England began declining shortly after this period.
+The textile industry overall in New England began declining shortly after this period but Pontiac Mills continued.
 The mill ceased operations in 1970, and was added to the National Register of Historic Places in 1972.

 In 1995 a new owner attempted to revive the mill with new tenants including stores selling antiques, furniture, and jewelry.

 The mills reopened in 2018 as Pontiac Lofts luxury mill apartments, with additional tenants Apponaug Brewing Company, Studio B salon, and On The Ropes Boxing.